primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

   zkFHE confidential computing can guarantee the confidentiality and integrity of computing.
 Workers can earn computing fees.

+  There are two types of workers: one is registered directly through PADO Network, and the other is registered to AVS of PADO Network through the restaking framework (such as Eigen Layer).

 * **Network Consumer**

   Network Consumer is an individual or organization that uses PADO Network computing and data resources.
 Network Consumer can specify the encrypted data uploaded by the Data Provider to initiate a confidential computing task and obtain the results of the confidential computing task.
 Network Consumers are required to pay computing and data fees.